react-native-community/directory/README.md

 Please skip any of the `false` values and do not fill optional fields, unless it's necessary.

-## Library field descriptions
+## Library fields description

 - #### `githubUrl`
   **(required string)** - URL to the GitHub repository (currently other git hosts are not supported).
 - #### `npmPkg`
-  **(_optional_ string)** - npm package name (fill only when the GitHub repository name is different from the name of package published to npm, or package is a a part of - monorepo).
+  **(_optional_ string)** - npm package name, by default GitHub repository name will be used (fill only when the GitHub repository name is different from the name of package published to npm, or package is a a part of - monorepo).
 Example: `"@expo/react-native-action-sheet"`.
 - #### `nameOverride`
   **(_optional_ string)** - display name override (fill only when it is different from the GitHub repository name and npm package name).
 - #### `examples`